NadaManai/Machine-Learning_Intrusion-Detection-Systems/README.md

 - Python 3.x
 - Jupyter Notebooks
-- Required Python packages listed in `requirements.txt`

 ## About the project

    **Explore the Papers:**

-    Read the papers in the `documentation/` directory to understand the methodology and algorithms proposed.
+    -Read the papers in the `documentation/` directory to understand the methodology and algorithms proposed.

   **Data Understanding:**

-    Explore the dataset in the `datasets/` directory.
+    -Explore the dataset in the `datasets/` directory.

    **CRISP-DM Phases:**

-    All phases of the CRISP-DM (Cross-Industry Standard Process for Data Mining) framework are followed: Business Understanding, Data Understanding, Data Preparation, Modeling, Evaluation, and Deployment.
+    -All phases of the CRISP-DM (Cross-Industry Standard Process for Data Mining) framework are followed: Business Understanding, Data Understanding, Data Preparation, Modeling, Evaluation, and Deployment.